FakeItEasy/FakeItEasy.Analyzers/how_to_build.md

 # How to build

 These instructions are *only* for building from the command line, which includes compilation, test execution and packaging.
 This is the simplest way to build.
-It also replicates the build on the Continuous Integration build server and is the best indicator of whether a pull request will build.
+It also replicates the build on the Continuous Integration (CI) build server and is the best indicator of whether a pull request will build.

 You can also build the solution using Visual Studio 2019 or later, but this doesn't provide the same assurances as the command line build.